 BMS applied for permission to use the grant funding from our special 2008 award entirely on equipment.
-A mine rescue trailer has been ordered that will house a compressor, generator, and refrigeration equipment.
+A mine rescue trailer was purchased that houses a compressor, generator, and refrigeration equipment.
 This will allow quick transport of this equipment in the unlikely event of a major mine emergency.
 The trailer is an integral part of the mine emergency management activities that have been undertaken by BMS.